Real-Time Detection of Unmodelled Gravitational-Wave Transients Using Convolutional Neural Networks: Optimizing the Training Procedure

-We calculate the detection efficiency of our model for a selection of different possible GWB signals, both for the case of simulated Gaussian background noise and for real LIGO-Virgo data from the second observing run.
-In each case we generate new sets of signal injections (different from the training data) and new sets of noise background.
-We measure our sensitivity to five distinct waveform morphologies: \begin{description} \item[WNB] These are the same type of signal as the Type II used for training. \item[CSG] A circularly polarised sinusoidal signal with Gaussian envelope.
-These \textit{ad hoc} (not astrophysical) waveforms are standard for testing GWB analyses; see for example \cite{o1_allsky,o2_allsky}. \item[CCSN] The N20-2 waveform of \cite{Muller}, from a 3D simulation of a neutrino-driven core-collapse supernova (CCSN) explosion.
-This waveform has also been used to evaluate the sensitivity of dedicated LIGO-Virgo CCSN searches \cite{https://dcc.ligo.org/LIGO-P1700177}. \item[Cusp] The GW emission expected from cusps on cosmic strings \cite{PhysRevD.64.064008}.
-These are also the target of dedicated LIGO-Virgo searches \cite{PhysRevD.97.102002}. \item[BBH] The GW signal from the inspiral, merger, and ringdown of a black-hole binary.
-We used the IMRPhenomD waveform model \cite{IMRPhenomD}\cite{PhysRevD.93.044007}.
-The black-hole masses were selected so that all combinations of masses on $[10,100]\,M_\odot$ are utilised, the spins were randomly selected from a uniform distribution on $[-1,1]$, with the restriction that the signal maximum frequency had to stay below 512\,Hz. \end{description} Figure \ref{fig:waveforms} shows an example waveform of each type after whitening.
+We calculate the detection efficiency for a selection of different possible GWB signals, injected in real LIGO-Virgo data from the second observing run.
+We generate sets of signal injections (different from the ones used for training data) and add them to noise randomly sampled from the O2 observing run during times when all three detectors were operating.
+We measure our sensitivity to five distinct waveform morphologies: \begin{description} \item[WNB] These are the same type of signal as the Type I used for training. \item[CSG] A circularly polarised sinusoidal signal with Gaussian envelope.
+These \textit{ad hoc} waveforms are standard for testing GWB analyses~\cite{o1_allsky,o2_allsky}. \item[CCSN] The N20-2 waveform of \cite{Muller}, from a 3D simulation of a neutrino-driven core-collapse supernova (CCSN) explosion. \item[Cusp] The GW emission expected from cosmic string cusps \cite{PhysRevD.64.064008}. \item[BBH] The GW signal from a black-hole binary merger.
+We use the IMRPhenomD waveform model \cite{IMRPhenomD,PhysRevD.93.044007}.
+The black-hole masses and spins are selected randomly and uniformly over the intervals $[10,100]\,M_\odot$ and $[-1,1]$, with the restriction that the maximum signal frequency does not exceed 512\,Hz. \end{description} Sample waveforms of each type are shown in Figure~\ref{fig:waveforms}.

-Each injection timeseries is rescaled to a specific signal-to-noise ratio, added to the background timeseries, and then processed with our model.
-The injection is considered to be detected if the output score is larger than that of the loudest background from the FAR test ($0.019$ for Gaussian noise and $0.082$ for real LIGO-Virgo data) at rate once per month (30 days).
-We tested 1000 signals of each morphology at each value of signal-to-noise $\rho=0,1,2,\dots,50$, where the $\rho=0$ case corresponds to pure noise (expected zero efficiency).
+We compute the efficiencies at SNR values $\rho=0,1,2,\dots,50$, where the $\rho=0$ case corresponds to pure noise (where we expect approximately zero efficiency).
+For each SNR value we generate $100$ injections.
+Each injection is rescaled to the desired network SNR, added to the background timeseries, and processed by the models giving a score.
+The injection is considered to be detected if the combined output score is larger than that of the false alarm rate threshold.